 When installing a domestic lift, it’s advisable to get an independent assessment of your daily living needs.
 This will help you to decide how best to solve your problems and you’ll be in a much better position to get the support and facilities you need.Read more

-If you opt for a stairlift, would you prefer to sit, perch or stand (if you can’t bend your knees)?
-Would you find it easier to use joysticks and toggle controls, or buttons and switches on the end of the armrest, or on a remote control unit?
+If you opt for a stairlift, there are a number of things you will need to consider.
+Would you find it easier to use joysticks and toggle controls, or buttons and switches on the end of the armrest, or on a remote-control unit?

 What to look for

 Choosing the right stairlift will make a great deal of difference to your comfort and confidence in using it.
 There are various aspects to consider and products designed to suit different needs.
 Stairlifts can be fitted in most houses,Read more